 - Glen Frankel, Pulitzer Prize-winning journalist and author

-Steven L. Davis is the PEN USA award-winning author of four books and the editor of two more.
+Steven L. Davis is a PEN USA award-winning author and editor of several books.
+His writing has been described as "lively," "groundbreaking," and "illuminating."
 His new book, co-written with Bill Minutaglio, is THE MOST DANGEROUS MAN IN AMERICA: Timothy Leary, Richard Nixon & the Hunt for the Fugitive King of LSD, scheduled for release in January 2018.

 Winner of the PEN USA Award for Research Nonfiction